sarbjot-14/yt-clone/README.md

 ## Functionalities
 * Login with google account
 * Watch video and increase view count
-* like and disklike videos (yes, we have disklike count!)
+* like and dislike videos (yes, we have dislike count!)
-* upload videos
+* upload videos on your channel

 ## Reflection